 If you are still concerned about using essential oils with cats, consider using hydrosols instead.
-A cat’s liver can properly process hydrosols, according to Holistic Aromatherapy for Animals: A Comprehensive Guide to the Use of Essential Oils & Hydrosols with Animals.
+A cat’s liver can properly process hydrosols, according to Holistic Aromatherapy for Animals.

 Horse professionals are using essential oils for horses.
 In Scented Horses, aromatherapist Catherine Bird offers the following guidelines for safely using aromatherapy with horses:

 Bird lists these essential oils for a basic kit for horses: